GitLab CI pricing 2026

 ./gitlab-ci --free --premium --ultimate

 GitLab bundles source control, CI/CD, security scanning, and project management in one product.
-The CI/CD pricing reflects that: seat fees are higher than competitors, but every plan ships with generous included CI minutes and unlimited self-hosted runners.
-For mid-to-large teams that want a single tool, GitLab CI is often the cheapest hosted option in real-world bills.
+The CI/CD pricing reflects that: seat fees are higher than competitors, but every plan ships with included compute minutes and unlimited self-hosted runners.
+GitLab CI is most cost-effective when you would pay for the bundled Premium platform anyway, or when you self-host runners so shared-runner minutes never enter the bill.

 Plan structure / 2026